“What a day! I’m exhausted. Let’s just stay home and relax,” Janet said. She sat on the floor with her back against my bed while I painted my nails.

 “Who’s we?
 Are you with your boyfriend?
 Have him take you out tonight,” he said.
 His voice sounded young and friendly.

-“Well, dude, for your info “we” means my friend Janet.
+“Well, dude, for your info ‘we’ means me and my friend Janet.
 I don’t have a boyfriend anymore and I’ve gone out every night these past two weeks so we thought we would chill tonight.
-Understand, babe?”
+Understand?”
 There was silence.

 “What’s your name?” he asked.